Register for HRNet for free

 Joining HRNet is free for any registered charity or other formally constituted non-profit with a charitable purpose.
 Once you have registered online, you will benefit from:

-- A regular email newsletter with up-to-date information on employment legislation, cases and practice.
+- Regular employment updates: An email newsletter with up-to-date information on employment legislation, cases and best practice.

 Please note: HRNet is only available in England and Wales.

 How does raising a question on HRNet work?

 Members are welcome to submit a request for advice on a specific HR/employment situation through the HRNet website.
 You must be registered as an HRNet member before you are able to access the service and provide us with sufficient information and context to enable a helpful response.

 Questions are treated confidentially.
 They are only visible to Trust staff, not other members.
 We forward them to external HRNet volunteers or in some instances, answer them directly.
 Details are sent to volunteers anonymously, without naming you or your charity.
 Alternatively, where we consider it more appropriate, we seek your prior written consent to enable full details to be sent to our volunteers.
 We would always ask your prior written consent to publish the question and answer anonymously in a future newsletter, where this may benefit other members.

 HRNet covers discrete “one off” people situations and matters.
 Members should be aware of the Trust’s Management Consultancy service for more time involved ongoing support, for which there are eligibility criteria.

 HRNet support is provided without charge by a combination of external volunteers and Trust staff.
 Some have an HR background, some a legal background.
 Please note that none are acting in the capacity of a solicitor, even if the individual is a qualified solicitor.
 The Trust is not an authorised, regulated provider of legal services.
 Any response to a question raised on HRNet is not regulated, privileged legal advice and no lawyer-client relationship is created.
-Where formal legal advice is required, members should arrange this themselves, whether on a paid basis, through Law Works or other pro bono legal advice service.
+Where formal legal advice is required, members should arrange this themselves, whether on a paid basis, or through Law Works or other pro bono legal advice service.